accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/environnement.md

 	</tr>
 </table>

-The [Methodology](methodologie.md) section of this framework contains resources to help you install and configure the various test tools.
+The [Methodology](methodologie.md) section of this framework contains resources to help you install and configure the various testing tools.

 #### About Android

 The Android system is unique in that it can receive additional application layers depending on the manufacturer operating the system.
 For example, an Android system on a phone of brand X will be different from an Android system on a phone of brand Y. However, accessibility settings and the presence of the screen reader do not seem to be affected.
-It is therefore not necessary to carry out tests for the Android system on a particular model of terminal.
+It is therefore not necessary to carry out tests for the Android system on a particular device model.

-#### Controlled environment
+#### Managed environment

-When the application is intended to be distributed and used in a controlled environment, the test environment (baseline) must be made up of the configurations (assistive technology, operating system) actually used in the controlled environment.
+When the application is intended to be distributed and used in a managed environment, the test environment (baseline) must be made up of the configurations (assistive technology, operating system) actually used in the managed environment.

 For example, if the application is distributed exclusively in an iOS environment, the tests will have to be carried out only with iOS terminals and the assistive technologies that depend on them, by the agents on this platform.
-This test environment replaces the test environment used in the uncontrolled environment.
+This test environment replaces the test environment used in the unmanaged environment.